 please click on the E-mail link and add LEE to the address

 My Home Page

 First visit to falls: Spring, 1965 - Web page online since May, 1996 - Updated: Nov.
 2009

-I'll be glad to mail you a CD with all my high resolution pictures.
+I'll be glad to mail you at no charge a CD with all my high resolution pictures.

 2011 A Penn State Ecologist Hikes Rock Furnace Trail - pdf file